-The class of LCD codes over finite fields was first introduced by Massey in 1992 in \cite{Massey92}, where he proved that asymptotically good LCD codes exist.
-In \cite{Send04}, it has been demonstrated that these codes achieve the Gilbert-Varshamov bound.
-In 2015, Liu et al. \cite{Liu15} provided certain conditions under which a linear code over finite chain rings becomes LCD.
-In 2019, Liu et al. \cite{Zih19} studied LCD codes over finite commutative rings and presented some results on the equivalence of free LCD codes.
+In 2015, Liu and Liu \cite{Liu15} provided certain conditions under which a linear code over finite chain rings becomes LCD.
+In 2019, Liu and Wang \cite{Zih19} studied LCD codes over finite commutative rings and presented some results on the equivalence of free LCD codes.
 Meantime, Shi et al. \cite{Shi19} demonstrated that double circulant LCD codes exist over the ring $\mathbb{Z}_4$, and then enumerated such codes for length $2n$ over $\mathbb{Z}_4$.
 On the other hand, Prakash et al. \cite{ch6-Prakash22c} enumerated LCD double circulant codes of length $2n$ over a finite non-chain commutative ring.
-Moreover, Islam et al. \cite{Islam2022} utilized cyclic codes to construct LCD codes over a finite non-chain ring.
+Moreover, Islam and Prakash \cite{Islam2022} utilized cyclic codes to construct LCD codes over a finite non-chain ring.
 Although LCD codes have been explored over different commutative rings, only a few works are available in the literature on LCD codes over noncommutative rings.
 This inspires us to explore LCD codes over a noncommutative ring.